Kentucky Water Quality at a Glance

 Emerging Contaminant Response

-• PFAS Regulation Implementation: New EPA drinking water standards for PFOA and PFOS (4 parts per trillion) take effect in 2029, requiring significant infrastructure investments from affected water systems, including Georgetown and Cynthiana municipalities.
+- PFAS Regulation Implementation: New EPA drinking water standards for PFOA and PFOS (4 parts per trillion) take effect in 2029.
+Georgetown Municipal Water and Cynthiana Municipal systems are among those that will require compliance upgrades.

-• Legal Action and Accountability: Kentucky has joined lawsuits against chemical companies including DuPont and 3M to recover costs for PFAS contamination monitoring and treatment, similar to successful agreements in other states.
+- Legal Action and Accountability: Kentucky has joined lawsuits against chemical companies including DuPont de Nemours and 3M to recover costs for PFAS contamination monitoring and treatment, alleging these companies knowingly contaminated Kentucky’s natural resources.

 Rural and Disadvantaged Communities